steinrue/diplo_locus/README.md

 #  --initDistn INITDISTNFILE
 #                        Path and name to the file specifying a particular frequency distribution as
 #                        the initial condition.
-#  --init_u01 INIT_U01   Specify forward mutation rate for the stationary distribution.
-Default to be
+#  --init_u01 INIT_U01   Specify mutation rate allele 0 to allele 1 for the initial distribution.
-#                        identical to u01.
+#                        Default is u01.
-#  --init_u10 INIT_U10   Specify backward mutation rate for the stationary distribution.
-Default to
+#  --init_u10 INIT_U10   Specify mutation rate allele 1 to allele 0 for the initial distribution.
-#                        be identical to u10.
+#                        Default is u10.
 #
-# Other Diffusion Parameters:
-#  --deltaT DELTAT       Unit increment of time (in generations).
-#  --seed SD             Specify random seeds.
-#
 # Output Options:
 #  -o OUTPREFIX, --out_prefix OUTPREFIX
 #                        Path and prefix of the output file.
 #  --write_traj          Option to also write out the trajectories of replicates.
-#  --gzip_output {s,t,st,ts}
+#  --gzip_output {none,s,t,st,ts}
 #                        Option to write output in .gz format.
 Use "s" to indicate sample file, "t"
 #                        to indicate trajectory file, and "st" (or "ts") for both.
+Use "none" to not
+#                        zip either.
 #  --plot_trajs          Option to plot the population allele frequency trajectories of up to 10
 #                        replicates.
 #  --plot_samples        Option to plot the sample allele frequency trajectories of up to 10
 #                        replicates.
 #  --reps_to_plot REPS_TO_PLOT
 #                        Specify the replicates to plot.
 Default is the first 10 reps.
+#
+# Other Diffusion Parameters:
+#  --deltaT DELTAT       Unit increment of time (in generations).
+#  --seed SD             Specify random seed.
+#
 ```

 </details>